Utah Administrative Code

 A. This rule is authorized under Utah Constitution Article X, Section 3 which vests general control and supervision over public education in the Board, Section 53A-1a-513 which directs the Board to distribute funds for charter school students directly to the charter school, Section 53A-1-401(3) which allows the Board to adopt rules in accordance with its responsibilities, and 20 U.S.C., Section 8063(3) which directs the Board to submit specific information prior to charter schools' receipt of federal funds.

-A. Local school boards and institutions of higher education may approve charter schools by notifying the State Charter School Board by April 1 of the calendar year two years prior to opening of proposed charter schools, including authorized numbers of students and other information as required in Sections 53A-1a-515 and 53A-1a-521.
+A. Local school boards and institutions of higher education may approve charter schools by notifying the Board by October 1 of the state fiscal year one year prior to opening of proposed charter schools, including authorized numbers of students and other information as required in Sections 53A-1a-515 and 53A-1a-521.

 B. The Board, in consultation with the State Charter School Board and chartering entities, may approve schools, expansions and satellite charter schools for the total number of students authorized under Section 53A-1a- 502.5

-C. The number of students requested from all chartering entities shall be considered as students are allocated by the State Charter School Board and approved by the Board.
+C. The number of students requested from all chartering entities shall be considered as students are allocated and approved by the Board.

-A. Charter schools that desire to receive NCLB funds shall comply with the requirements of R277-470- 4.
+A. Charter schools that desire to receive ESEA funds shall comply with the requirements of R277-470- 4.

-B. To obtain its allocation of NCLB formula funds, a charter school shall complete all appropriate sections of the Utah Consolidated Application (UCA) and identify its economically disadvantaged students in the October upload of the Data Clearinghouse.
+B. To obtain its allocation of ESEA formula funds, a charter school shall complete all appropriate sections of the Utah Consolidated Application (UCA) and identify its economically disadvantaged students in the October UTREx submission.